 SATA can only have one path active at a time, which is a single point of failure.
 A port selector is basically a failover switch that will switch in a fail-over path to storage devices if the primary path fails.
 A Port selector is a 2-input-to-1-output failover switch that will switch a storage device to a fail-over path to if the primary path fails.
 Port selectors are small and inexpensive and are manufactured within the SATA hard disk caddy or actually on the disk.
 It is possible to buy external port selectors too. .

 Sata 3 uses the Serial ATA Tunneled Protocol (STP) to allow SATA drives to be installed in SAS disk enclosures.
 They allow the SAS 6 Gbit/s HBAs to recognise SATA signals, and also send out SATA commands.

-A standard SATA data cable has seven conductors, 2 pairs of data lines and 3 ground lines , with an 8 mm wide wafer connectors on each end.
-The cables length can be up to 1 metre and is typically used to connect a motherboard socket to a hard drive.
+A standard SATA data cable has seven conductors; 2 pairs of data lines and 3 ground lines , with 8 mm wide wafer connectors on each end.
+The cable length can be up to 1 metre and is typically used to connect a motherboard socket to a hard drive.
 A 'high end' SATA cable has the two data pairs electrically shielded to isolate the pairs and so reduce the chance of data corruption in high interference environments.

 A slimline connector, intended for smaller form-factor applications like notebook optical drives was introduced in SATA 2.6.
 This connector has just 6 conductors.